History of Union Presbyterian Seminary

 Since its founding in 1812, Union Presbyterian Seminary has served the Presbyterian Church by educating pastors and teachers, missionaries, and scholars for service to Christ and the world.
 The “Union” in the seminary’s name represents the partnership of the synods of Virginia and North Carolina in behalf of theological education.

-At the invitation of five North Carolina presbyteries, Union Presbyterian Seminary began holding classes at the new seminary extension on the campus of Queens University.
-In the fall of 2012, classes opened in a newly built, state-of-the-art facility on the campus of Sharon Presbyterian Church.
+At the invitation of four presbyteries in North Carolina and one in South Carolina, Union Presbyterian Seminary began holding classes at the new seminary extension on the campus of Queens University.
+In the fall of 2012, classes opened in a state-of-the-art facility on the campus of Sharon Presbyterian Church.

 In July 2010, Union-PSCE changed its name to Union Presbyterian Seminary to reflect a collective vision for the future and to signify the new creation that God is forming out of this historic seminary.